Abjad/abjad/abjad/docs/source/start_here/version_history/index.rst

 163,595 lines of code.

-The most important changes made in Abjad 2.14 concern the implementation of a set of nine interlocking system protocols, as described below.
+The most important changes made in Abjad 2.14 concern the implementation of a set of nine interlocking system protocols, described below.

-Abjad 2.14 also includes extensive changes to the ``instrumenttools`` package and a large number of new classes available in the global namespace when you import Abjad.
+Abjad 2.14 also includes extensive changes to the ``instrumenttools`` package and a new classes available in the global namespace when you import Abjad.

 Abjad system protocols